-Finding #6: We also heard loud call for increased accountability
+Finding #5: We also heard loud call for increased accountability

-- States were focused on fiscal accountability for Medicaid funds, not workforce outcomes - Voiced strong desire to move toward system that better aligned funding with population health needs - Cautious about how much training programs could be held accountable for workforce outcomes - Interviewees repeatedly noted that training institutions benefited from lack of transparency and vigorously opposed increasing accountability
+- States focused on fiscal accountability for Medicaid funds, not workforce outcomes - Training institutions focused on quality of training; idea of being accountable for outcomes represents paradigm shift - Interviewees voiced strong desire to move toward system that better aligned funding with population health needs - Cautious about how much training programs could be held accountable for workforce outcomes - Interviewees noted that some training institutions vigorously opposed increasing accountability

-"We are trying to move into a more results, performancebased system that payments will be tied into satisfactory demonstration of a commitment to the health care needs of the state.
-There's been no accountability, no reporting, no nothing, so the hope is eventually things will evolve and there'll be accountability as far as of a redistribution of existing resources in a way that behooves the citizens with better access in rural and underserved areas".
+"We are trying to move into a more results, performance-based system that payments will be tied into satisfactory demonstration of a commitment to the health care needs of the state.
+There's been no accountability, no reporting, no nothing, so the hope is eventually things will evolve and there'll be accountability as far as of a redistribution of existing resources in a way that behooves the citizens with better access in rural and underserved areas."

-Finding #7.
+Finding #6.
 Lack of data and metrics are barrier to measuring workforce outcomes

-- Workforce data collection and analysis seen as critical to demonstrate ROI when seeking new GME appropriations - Interviewees voiced need for financial support and technical assistance to develop workforce data and analytical capacity - Developing and operationalizing metrics that can be tied to funding decisions is tricky
+- Workforce data collection and analysis seen as critical component to aligning GME spending with population health needs - Interviewees voiced need for financial support and technical assistance to develop workforce data, metrics and analytical capacity - Interviewees noted that developing and operationalizing metrics that can be tied to funding is tricky